waldren/ccr-importer/README.md

 Building
 --------

-This project is built with [Apache Ant](http://ant.apache.org/) and dependencies are managed with [Apache Ivy](http://ant.apache.org/ivy/).
-Running
+This Project is built with Maven.

+	You need to add the LVG dist jar to your local maven repository Replace ${lvg-install} with the path to where you saved lvg jar mvn install:install-file -Dfile=${lvg-install}/lvg2011dist.jar -DgroupId=gov.nih.nlm -DartifactId=lvg.dist -Dversion=2011 -Dpackaging=jar

-    > ant compile
+ > mvn package

 NLM LVG
 -------